AaronAmha/CookBook/README.md

 *   In Default Search Engine (Chrome, Edge), Run:

         http://localhost:3000/

+*   Otherwise, application should be live on Microsoft Azure:
+        Click On The Microsoft Azure Link Here(#-links) To Be Redirected!
 ## 🧪 Running Tests

 To run tests, run the following command